foundriesio/docs/source/getting-started/gs-container-only.rst

 Getting Started With Container-Only Factories
 =============================================

-Container-only Factories allow users to experience a FoundriesFactory without having to run the Linux microPlatform on their device.
+Container-only Factories lets you experience a Factory without having to run the Linux microPlatform on your device.
 Container-only Factories can be done on any Arm64 or x86 platform.
 A Debian package archive_ is included with statically linked binaries for Debian/Ubuntu users.
 There are few differences between the Container-only Factory and the LmP-based Factory: